-- a browser-based solution such as HTML5,

-- the development of an App store-style environment for offering new Apps, and

-- the business model.
+- whether to wait for a browser-based solution, such as HTML5 - whether to develop an app store-style environment for offering new apps - the business model.

-The Connected Car Forum has had some initial discussions about whether mobile operators could use their App store experience and infrastructure to support the automakers with the implementation challenges that they face.
-However, a clear vision of what automakers may want to implement in the future has not emerged, and so this topic is a key issue for further investigation.
+The Connected Car Forum has had some initial discussions about whether mobile operators could use their app store experience and infrastructure to support the automakers with the implementation challenges that they face.
+However, a clear vision of what automakers may want to implement in the future has not emerged, and so this is a topic for further investigation.